geospace-code/h5fortran/Examples.md

 ## write slice (part of) a disk array

-Writing a disk HDF5 array from a variable of matching shape is done with `istart=` and `iend=` arguments, which have 1-D arguments for the start and stop index desired from each dimension.
+Writing a disk HDF5 array from a dataset of matching shape is done with `istart=` and `iend=` arguments, which have 1-D arguments for the start and stop index desired from each dimension.

-For example, support HDF5 disk variable "/A" is shape (10,20,30) and you wish to write a slice from a variable shaped (5,7,1) with start/stop indices:
+For example, support HDF5 disk dataset "/A" is shape (10,20,30) and you wish to write a slice from a variable shaped (5,7,1) with start/stop indices:

 * dim 1: 3-7
 * dim 2: 4-10